island-is/island.is/libs/application/api/payment/README.md

 nx test application-api-payment
 ```

 This command utilizes [Jest](https://jestjs.io), a delightful JavaScript testing framework, to run the tests.
-Ensure all tests pass successfully before deploying any changes.
+Ensure all tests pass successfully before deploying any changes to maintain code reliability.
 ```